This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 After you get a general idea of the items you need to help make your time away from home go smoother, think a little further.
 What if you are away from home and something happens?
 There is a section of road between my rural home and town without cell service.
 If I end up with car trouble, I want to have additional items on hand, things that are too large for my little purse.
 I’ll share more information on this in a future post.

 What about at home?
 FEMA recommends a 72-hour kit for each person.
 This kit should have supplies to last at least three days without assistance.
-I’ll share our version of a FEMA kit in a future post as well.
+I’ll share our version of a FEMA kit in a future post.